-In this Example we have 2 Kitchen Printers: one for Hot Food and one for Salads, and 2 workstations, each one controlling one of the printers.
-We also setup the printers to back up to each other, in case one of them stops working for any reason.
+In this example, we have 2 Kitchen Printers: one for Hot Food and one for Salads, and two workstations, each one controlling one of the printers.
+We also set up the printers to back up to each other in case one of them stops working for any reason.

 Let’s say that Dining Room WS1 loses power and goes offline, the local printer and the Hot Printer in the kitchen will also stop working due to the lack of a print controller.

-Now that we Have a better understanding of Print Controllers, the network Communication and the Importance of Back-ups, lets dive into Programming our Kitchen Printers in EMC.
+Now that we Have a better understanding of Print Controllers, network Communication, and the Importance of Backups, let’s dive into Programming our Kitchen Printers in EMC.

 Kitchen Printers - EMC